Elam-parithi/Utube_DHW_4/README.md

 ## Features

+- Multi page streamlit website with ability to get credentials for user.
 - Harvest YouTube data using the YouTube API
 - Store data in an SQL database
 - Interactive dashboards and data visualization using Streamlit
+- comment `sentiment analysis` on the same page.

 ## Getting Started